 - She said Kayla waited 3 months to send her Rico’s vet bills.
 This is an outright lie.
 I’ve seen emails with the vet bills Kayla sent to her within days after she got them.

 - She said the rescue holds dogs/puppies 10-14 days before making them available for adoption.
-Rico and his littermate were available for adoption less than a week after they arrived in Washington.
+Rico and his littermate were available for adoption less than a week after they arrived.
 One former volunteer said Ms. Halfon told her the puppies at an adoption event had arrived the previous day.

 - She told me, “Never have we had a dog get well then worse over and over again, which shows inconsistancy in care on her (Kayla’s) part.”
 Based on Rico’s vet bills that I’ve seen, this statement is false.
 Rico went to the vet 4 times – his initial treatment on June 19th/20th, an emergency visit when he stopped breathing on June 21st, and follow up visits in July and August to make sure his recovery progressed as expected; he never “got well then worse over and over again.”

-- To explain why Scalawaggles had adopted out sick puppies, she claimed that “(she) asked 3 other rescues what they do if an adopter adopts a dogs who gets sick, every one of them told us the same thing they pay the vet bills… We also we laughed at because they all said it happens, dogs get sick.”
-I spoke with the founders of 2 of the 3 rescues she listed, and both denied saying this to Ms. Halfon.
+- To explain why Scalawaggles had adopted out sick puppies, she claimed that “(she) asked 3 other rescues what they do if an adopter adopts a dogs who gets sick, every one of them told us the same thing they pay the vet bills… We also because they all said it happens, dogs get sick.”
+The founders of 2 of the 3 rescues she listed denied saying this to Ms. Halfon.
 They both also noted that they’ve never adopted out a sick dog because they keep them quarantined for an extended period before they put them up for adoption.

 Kayla isn’t the only person claiming to have adopted a sick puppy from Scalawaggles.
 One of my sources sent me screenshots of reviews by 4 people on the rescue’s Facebook page claiming they adopted sick puppies from Scalawaggles: